Mobile vs Browser Games: The Ultimate Showdown 2025

 • Higher earning potential

-• But much harder to rank in app stores
+• Much tougher to rank in app stores, though

 • Higher competition and cost